Why does my bunny chew my furniture, discipline and training

 When you catch your bunny having a casual chew on your furniture it's important to be able to let them know you don't want them to do it.
 Using the right amount of gentle discipline can help guide your bunny towards behavior you want, like munching a chew toy.
 Use this guide to make sure you are prepared and in control.

 Only use discipline when you catch your bunny in the act or any telling off will be wasted.
 If it's a second afterwards they won't associate the punishment with what they are doing, and it will be wasted.

 Never shout at, scare, or hit your bunny as this sort of overreaction won't discourage them and in the long run can make them timid, antisocial or even aggressive towards you.

 When you want to tell your bunny off say their name firmly then a No!
-Then if they keep going back to it take them away from the situation and lead them to something that will distract them.
+Then if they keep going back to the spot, take them away from the situation and lead them to something that will distract them.

 A stronger deterrent can be to keep a water mister to hand and when you catch your bunny in the act, spray a mist of cold water over them.
 Never squirt or spray water directly at them.